gillian-modlists/gillian-modlists.github.io/docs/kingdom-hearts-hd-1.5-+-2.5-remix.md

 - [KHPCPatchManager](https://github.com/AntonioDePau/KHPCPatchManager) - use OpenKH instead unless you specifically need this tool.
 - [Kingdom Save Editor](https://github.com/Xeeynamo/KingdomSaveEditor)

-## Personal opinion on the technical state of the game and it's PC version { data-search-exclude }
 Game definitely didn't get the best PC treatment, but thanks to Re:Fined we can have a very much bearable experience here.
 In some ways, even superior to the original one.
 Other than that, there's a bunch of HD mods, aswell as overhaul ones.

 ## Game Settings { data-search-exclude }